Species scale, worldsheet CFTs and emergent geometry: Introduction

 \textbf{Note added:} during the last stages of completion of this work, a paper with significant overlap in conclusions appeared \cite{Ooguri:2024ofs}, although the discussion therein is framed in terms of the AdS$_3$/CFT$_2$ correspondence rather than string perturbation theory.
 Besides the derivation of (sharp bounds for) exponential behaviors and infinite distances in limits of light conformal dimensions, most relevantly for us \cite{Ooguri:2024ofs} obtained the important result that the limiting theory contains a ``decompactified'' sigma model.
-Our results in \cref{sec:species_worldsheet} rather concern the approach to the limit, which also behaves in a geometric fashion, indicating the emergence of geometry at infinite distance in the worldsheet conformal manifold.
-Together with the results of \cite{Ooguri:2024ofs}, the case for the emergent string conjecture in (potentially) non-geometric perturbative settings is further reinforced.
+Our results in \cref{sec:species_worldsheet} rather concern the approach to the limit, which also brings along a light tower and behaves in a geometric fashion, indicating the emergence of geometry at infinite distance in the worldsheet conformal manifold.
+Together with the results of \cite{Ooguri:2024ofs}, the case for the swampland distance conjecture and the emergent string conjecture in (potentially) non-geometric perturbative settings is further reinforced.